David Combe: Politics

 In 1973 Combe became the youngest-ever National Secretary of the Australian Labor Party after the election of the first Labor government for 23 years.
 In November 1975, he was allegedly the co-instigator, with Gough Whitlam and Bill Hartley, of an unsuccessful approach to Saddam Hussein's Iraq for a gift of $US 500,000 to help fund Labor's 1975 election campaign.
 However former Labor Party leader, Bill Hayden, later Governor-General of Australia, in his autobiography published in 1996, reflected the doubts held by some about the blame attached to Combe over the episode when he said that " ... it appeared that the national secretary of the Party, David Combe, was being left isolated as a scapegoat in this fanciful escapade."
 In the event, Labor lost the 1975 election.
 In an article published in The Bulletin in January 1982 Combe suggested that Labor's defeat was partly due to the influence of the CIA.
-However, before the 1975 dismissal Combe had worked for the United States of America in what a historian has called "a discreet relationship", providing inside-information about the Labor Party to diplomats.
+According to an article by C. J. Coventry, Combe had been an informer for the U.S. prior to the 1975 election.

 Combe remained National Secretary until July 1981, when he resigned to establish a lobbying business, David Combe and Associates Pty Ltd. The firm reportedly "received a great fillip in March 1983, when the Labor Party was re-elected to office.
 Business perceived Combe as the most influential lobbyist then working in Canberra."